The European Pavilion Back

 A space for experimentation and imagination

 To imagine the Europe of tomorrow is not an easy task.
-It is neither a question of beginning from a blank page nor following a preconceived narrative.
-Rather, it is about adding footnotes and creating spaces for imagination.
+It is neither a matter of beginning from a blank page nor following a preconceived narrative.
+Rather, it is about adding footnotes, constructing stepping stones and creating spaces that ignite reflection, new ideas and communities.

 Lore Gablier: lgablier@culturalfoundation.eu